dreamcatcher-tech/network/ideas/Interpulse/CRM/Page Layout.md

 have sorter call up to a function for its props which are then passed down to the map

 pass down ONLY the edited order, and overlay this on the map in a separate pass.
 Benefit is that it is very explicit what changes have been made, very easy to undo.
 Allows both panels to operate independently.
 Quick to implement.
+Means that map can be lightly updated rather than a full rebuild of the markers, or without any checking to see if we have the same sector but in a different order.

 Unify the save logic for both panels as pass down props.
 Downside is now the routing component is much smarter than it should be.